digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 An instrument is a representation of what it is that we are holding against the bank.
-It can be as simple as just a textual label (like in this case) or can include complex on-ledger lifecycling logic.
+It can be as simple as just a textual label (like in this case) or it can include complex on-ledger lifecycling logic.

-To hold one unit of the cash instrument in this scenario means that we can claim 1 USD from the holding’s custodian.
+To hold one unit of the cash instrument in this scenario means that we can claim 1 USD from the custodian of the holding.

-Notice how in this case the Bank acts both as the cash instrument’s issuer and depository.
+Notice how in this case the Bank acts both as the issuer and depository of the cash instrument.
 This means that we fully trust the Bank with any action concerning the instrument.

 Depositing cash on Alice’s account
 ==================================

 We can now deposit cash on Alice’s account, using the ``Deposit`` workflow.
-Alice issues a deposit

 .. literalinclude:: code/daml/Scripts/Setup.daml
   :language: daml